G1Grg/food-park/README_Instructions.md

 --> $table->enum('role',['user','admin'])->default('user');
 </li>
 <li>Run the command: <br/>
---> php artisan migrate:fresh to migrate all fresh data to the database
+--> php artisan migrate:fresh<br/>
+to migrate all fresh data to the database
 </li>
 </ul>
 This way we have successfully added columns in the database

+## Add New Seeders for User and Admin

+php artisan make:seeder UserSeeder<br/>
+Location: Seeders --> UserSeeder